rust-lang/book/src/ch07-04-bringing-paths-into-scope-with-the-use-keyword.md

 Re-exporting is useful when the internal structure of your code is different from how programmers calling your code would think about the domain.
-For example, in this restaurant metaphor, the people running the restaurant think about “front of house” and “back of house.”
+For example, in this restaurant metaphor, the people running the restaurant think about “front of house” and “back of house”.
 But customers visiting a restaurant probably won’t think about the parts of the restaurant in those terms.
 With `pub use`, we can write our code with one structure but expose a different structure.
 Doing so makes our library well organized for programmers working on